-Where applicable, the Provider must refer the Participant to a Workforce Australia Employment Services Provider in line with requirements set out in the Exiting Group One Participants from Transition to Work to Workforce Australia Services or Online Services section.
-Providers must record the reason for the Exit in the Department's IT Systems.
+Where applicable, the Provider must refer the Participant to a Workforce Australia Employment Services Provider in line with requirements set out in the Exit in the Department's IT Systems.

 Refer to the Participant Requirements Chapter for more information.

 Note: A Participant does not need to be Exited from Transition to Work once a Provider claims an Outcome if the Participant is still within their Period of Service.